ginpei/docker-rails-example/README.md

 - Docker installed

-You also need Rails image for Docker, but it will be downloaded automatically.

 # Create a new Rails app

 1. Prepare a directory for the app
 2. Run `rails new` in Docker
-3. Describe an image for your app where gems are installed
+3. Describe a Docker image for your app where gems are installed
 4. Database configuration
 5. Prepare Docker component file with database specification
 6. Ignore database files